 Now is the time to deliver the logo to your client.
 This is where you would prepare the file such as the layered source vector file like the EPS, AI or PDF file.
 You would also need to provide all the PNGs with a transparent background and a 3D mockup preview with the fonts and graphics.
 Make sure you have told the client about the fonts you have used so that he/she could use it for future projects.

 It takes a lot of effort to effectively design a professional logo for any business.
 The colour theme, symbols and typography you use, every single element, will create an impression on the audience.
 When you see a logo that is great, know this, a lot of time and hard work has been put into it.
-Something as great as that never happens by accident and in the end that is how you come to a professional business logo design that would lay down the foundation for your brand identity.
+Something as great as that never happens by accident and at the end that is how you come to a professional business logo design that would lay down the foundation for your brand identity.

 So do you want a head start to your professional business logo design?
 Contact us now at DigiHexagon.